dimitar-ivanov-ivanov/voltpay-writer/README.md

   - Consume messages from payment_writer_topic.
   - Check for idempotency of the message, just in case some messages are re-emitted OR the consumer offset gets moved back
   - The topic has 100 partitions with 2 replicas and 1 day retention
-  - There are 5 Kafka brokers to ensure more throughput
+  - There are 2 Kafka brokers as a start, more can be added in the future
   - On startup there will be warmup events for the brokers to ensure no infra issues with Kafka during big loads.
   - The MESSAGE_ID of the messages is the ACCOUNT_ID which ensures transactions for one account are written sequentially so NO race conditions as all of the messages for that ACCOUND_ID go into one partition and processing for a single partition is sequential.
   - Consumer should Batch consumer and take messages in batches, the messages will then be grouped by key in Map<Key,List<Value>>